AsherCh/kalaha-assignment/README.md

 - `minimax.py`: Provides the implementation of the AI player using the Minimax algorithm with alpha-beta pruning for decision making.
 - `tree.py`: Implements the tree data structure used by the Minimax algorithm for exploring game states.
 - `evaluation_functions.py`: Includes evaluation functions used by the AI player to assess the desirability of different game states.

+##Credits
+This game has been implemented by Group 39 as a board game assignment for the course Introduction to AI 02180.